akospaska/MyglsPluginLite/README.md

 ### Hosting

 - The Docker container runs on DigitalOcean.
-- The reason why i have choosed this way, is the product's actual status(MVP).
+- The reason why i have chosen this way, is the product's actual status(MVP).
-- I am familiar with the latest CI/CD solutions,but by the DigitalOcean thoose features are provided out of the box for the basic plans as well, so i didn't have to implement in the native way.
+- I am familiar with the latest CI/CD solutions, but by the DigitalOcean thoose features are provided out of the box for the basic plans as well, so i didn't have to implement in the native way.

 ## The Product